Alex-Costea/Wiles/README.md

 - `:=` (assign or declare)
 - `.` (method / field access)
 - `:` (type annotation)
+- `<-` (naming parameters, or just "smaller than minus" depending on context)
 - `[]`, `()`, `,`

 ### Other keywords
 - `stop`, `skip` (`break`/`return;`, `continue` equivalents)
 - `yield` (return equivalent)
 - `begin`, `end` (code blocks)
+- `anon` (marks parameters as unneeding to be named when calling method)

 ### Miscellaneous
 - Declaring `main` method optional when using no other methods